ybw0014/mc-plugin-docs/src/content/docs/slimefuntranslation/guides/translator.md

 SlimefunTranslation uses [Crowdin](https://crowdin.com/project/slimefuntranslation) to manage translations.
 You can join the project and start translating SlimefunTranslation into your language.
 If the language you want to translate is not available, please contact us in `#slimefuntranslation` at [Slimefun Addon Community Discord Server](https://discord.gg/SqD3gg5SAU), or dm `@ybw0014`.

 Once you submit a translation, you join our translation project and become a member.
 The first translator of a language will be promoted to proofreader of that language (manually when I check Crowdin, so be patient if you are not promoted yet).
 Proofreaders can approve translations.
-Only approved translations will be synced to our GitHub repository and be included in the next release.
+Only approved translations will be synced to our GitHub repository and be packed into next build.

 ### Placeholders